zeling595/tp/docs/UserGuide.md

   as parameters.
 1 indicates Single Rooms, 2 indicates Double Rooms, 3 indicates Suite Rooms.

 Examples:
-* `listRoom` will list all the rooms in the Room Book.
+* `listRoom` will list all the rooms in the Room Book with their unique room IDs.
-* `listRoom typ/3` will list all the suite rooms in the Room Book.
+* `listRoom typ/3` will list all the suite rooms in the Room Book with their unique room IDs.

 #### Filtering hotel rooms: `filterRoom`

-Filters the hotel rooms with some optional filters.
-Allows user to quickly search for the available rooms during a time period.
+Allows user to quickly search for the available rooms during a time period.<br/>
+This feature is used for you to find a suitable room for the guest who is planning to stay during a particular time period.
+The rooms available will be returned as an array of unique room IDs which can then be used to create the booking.

 Format: `filterRoom sd/START_DATE ed/END_DATE [typ/ROOM_TYPE]`